 - Onsite simulation instructor and coordinator that collaborate with your clinical instructor to provide a safe environment to learn and experience entire management of patient care.

-- Individualized remediation plans with 2 Nursing Success Coordinators to support effective study skills
+- Individualized remediation plans with Nursing Success Coordinators to support effective study skills

 - Skills labs to perfect your nursing technical skills

 - Recognition of academic honors through Organization of Associate Degree of Nursing Honor Society: Delta Nu.

 - Clinical facilities offering a variety of clinical experiences and opportunities.

 - Post-graduation program plan to assist in becoming prepared and pass NCLEX licensure exam.